goncalor/SLAE64/1/readme.markdown

 ### Reserving stack space

 Reserving space on the stack involves adjusting RSP by subtracting the number of bytes to reserve.
 In some cases you might also need to initialise the reserved bytes.
 This was the case when preparing the structure for `bind`.
 We wanted to reserve 4 bytes for `sin_addr` and zero them.
-I did it like this:
+I wrote it like this:

     xor eax, eax
     mov dword [rsp-4], eax